-P-1.
-In case of technical problems or litigious situations, participants should first discuss with the organizers of the Call for Models, or Call for Tools, respectively.

-P-2.
-Any issue that cannot be solved by discussing with the organizers (call for models, call for tools) should be brought before Didier Buchs, who is one of the two General Chairs.

-P-3.
-Withdrawal of a participating tool by the organizers at any moment is possible in case of not respecting the present rules.

-P-4.
-A participating tool can resign at any moment, it will be completely removed from the record of the contest.
+- P-1.
+In case of technical problems or litigious situations, participants should first discuss with the organizers of the Call for Models, or Call for Tools, respectively. - P-2.
+Any issue that cannot be solved by discussing with the organizers (call for models, call for tools) should be brought before the General Chair. - P-3.
+Withdrawal of a participating tool by the organizers at any moment is possible in case of not respecting the present rules. - P-4.
+A participating tool can resign at any moment, it will be completely removed from the record of the contest. - P-5.

-P-5.
 The Model Checking Contest is governed by French laws.
 Only the justice courts of Paris (France) are legally competent for settling disputes related to this contest.

-&lt;sup>7This update of the syntax, as well as this testing protocol, was decided in Aachen at the Petri Net conference in June 2019.
-This is provide a similar execution time for GlobalProperties compared to the computation of other properties.